luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

 * User passess `odo` command and two arguments to program: name of car and miles to update car with
 * New mileage is stored
 * A message confirming the storing of that data is printed out

-### Get current mileage and return next maintenance needed
+### Get next maintenance

 In order to keep track, and be reminded, of the required maintenance for my car I want to be able to input milage and be returned the upcoming maintenance